 As soon as you stain your carpet with red wine, blot as much of it as you can with a paper towel, and then cover the entire stain with salt until you can’t see the red wine stain anymore.
 Let the salt soak into the wet stain and then dry.
 As the salt dries, it should suck up the stain.
 Then, simply vacuum everything up.

-Mix together equal parts Dawn dishwashing detergent and hydrogen peroxide.
+Mix together equal parts dishwashing detergent (we like Dawn) and hydrogen peroxide.
 Pour the mixture over the wine stain and allow it to soak in.
 You should see the stain begin to fade almost immediately.
 After you have allowed the mixture to soak into the stain, launder the clothing normally.
 This trick works best on light colored clothes, as hydrogen peroxide has a tendency to bleach.

 Boil water in a tea kettle.
 While you’re boiling the water, find a large glass bowl and place it in the sink.
 Then stretch the portion of the fabric that has the stain on it over bowl and secure it with a rubber band.
 The fabric should be taut.
 When the water boils, pour it from a height over a foot above the stain directly on to the fabric.
 The stain should wash out.

-White Vinegar and Laundry Detergent (Another great trick for clothes)
+White Vinegar and Laundry Detergent (Great for clothes)